bile0026/MikroTik_Backups/README.md

 Current Issues:
 * SED command to remove the \\ and multiple spaces only removes the \\, it doesn't remove the spaces.
+* May not properly handle custom scripts in the config.